 Fix 3: Update your mouse driver

-But Windows 10 often couldn’t update drivers in-time, search for the correct driver on the internet could take your time.
-So if you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.
+But Windows 10 often couldn’t update drivers in time, so searching for the correct driver on the internet could take your time.
+So if you don’t have the time, patience, or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.